kachurovskiy/nanoels/h5/README.md

 Lower part of the screen:

-- `t3` shows current WiFi status, pending numpad value or mode configuration prompt
+- `t3` shows diameter, current WiFi status, pending numpad value or mode configuration prompt
 - `mStop` turns the controlled off
 - `bD0` to `bD9` append a number at end of the numpad input
 - `mBack` works as backspace - deletes the last entered number